gcordner/myriam-monorepo/themes/myriam2026/notes/COLOR-SOURCES.md

 `--paper` for now, same as every other old-white use. `--paper-line` isn't introduced into `theme.json` yet.
 Revisit if/when those hairline cases should get their own distinct tone instead of flat paper.

+---

+## What `--flame` is replacing (2026-08-29) — open decision, not yet executed

+Unlike `ink`/`paper`, `--flame` doesn't map cleanly onto one old color.
+Two separate old colors currently do overlapping "loud attention" jobs:

+**`poppy-state-pink` (`#ed008e`, hot magenta):**
+- `_header.scss` — mobile `.menu-toggle` hover background
+- `_layouts.scss` — writing-archive byline link hover, `.entry-title a` hover
+- DB `accent` — drives GeneratePress's site-wide default link color (`a { color: var(--accent) }`) — every plain `<a>` on the site is currently this pink by default.

+**`poppy-yellow` (`#F2C60A`, bright yellow):**
+- `_footer.scss` / `_header.scss` — link hover colors, mobile menu button
+  background
+- `_student-portal.scss` — 7 separate uses (buttons, hover backgrounds,
+  borders)
+- DB `contrast-3` — GP's nav link text color

+Both are "look-at-me" CTA/hover/button colors — matching how the mockup describes `--flame`'s role ("the one accent — CTAs, hero quote, 'misprint' flourish"). `--teal` is documented as a *quieter* role ("secondary accent — eyebrow labels, link hover") that doesn't correspond to any existing UI element on the current site — it may be a genuinely new addition rather than a replacement for anything.

+**Open question, not yet decided:** does collapsing both pink and yellow into `--flame` alone match "one accent" branding (bigger visual change, two different hues become one), or should one of them move to `--teal` instead to preserve some two-tone distinction?
+Needs a decision before executing this swap.

+**Separately, not part of this token mapping:** the previously-flagged "orphan gray CTA button on a hot-pink section" defect (see top of this file) lives in actual page content (a Gutenberg block), not in theme code/theme.json — a content-level fix, unrelated to how `poppy-state-pink` gets remapped here.